openid/sharedsignals/openid-sharedsignals-framework.md

 The purpose is defense against confusion with other JWTs, as described in Sections 4.5, 4.6 and 4.7 of {{RFC8417}}.
 While current Id Token {{IDTOKEN}}
-validators may not be using the `typ` header parameter, by requiring it for SSE SETs a distinct value is guaranteed for future validators.
+validators may not be using the `typ` header parameter, by requiring it for SSF SETs a distinct value is guaranteed for future validators.

 #### The "exp" Claim {#exp-claim}
-The `exp` claim MUST NOT be used in SSE SETs.
+The `exp` claim MUST NOT be used in SSF SETs.

 The purpose is defense in depth against confusion with other JWTs, as described in Sections 4.5 and 4.6 of {{RFC8417}}.